twoXes/awesome-structural-bioinformatics/README.md

 # Cheminformatics Tools

 [Open Smiles](http://opensmiles.org/opensmiles.html) - Get those old smiles out of here and imagine the wind in your hair in the drivers seat of open source smiles.
+The only problem - this project hasn't been updated in five years?